An Intimate Account of The Odd, Spiritual Journey

 Feeling burned out yet again, I left Boeing to become an independent software contractor, serving clients through a college friend’s Internet-based company.
 This was another miraculous, out-of-the-blue offer.
 It seemed clear that God was helping me yet again.
 Now I could set my own hours and work from home, hopefully at a more restful pace.
 I was grateful.
 Despite my worsening fatigue, I put forth my absolute best for all my clients, considering each one’s needs with great care and even providing training free of charge.

 Of course, by this time I knew something was seriously wrong with me.
 No matter how much determination I gathered into my ever willing heart, I could barely summon enough strength to continue satisfying the rapidly evolving demands of my chosen industry.
-Yet because I carried the title of “independent software contractor,” I at least still felt respectable in the eyes of the world.
+Yet because I carried the title of “independent software contractor,” I at least still felt respectable to the eyes of the world.

 At some point, back when I was at Boeing, I became aware that my heart was so full of the constant noise of stress, sorrow and weariness that I could hardly hear its voice.
 I also realized that I would go months without even thinking about God.
 But it has since become clear that God has never stopped thinking about me…

 When the “dot com bubble” burst, my friend closed down his Internet company, leaving me without a supply of new clients (strike one).
 Realizing I lacked the necessary social skills to compete for new clients, I decided to return to Boeing under contract.
-I was literally one or two days away from signing when 9/11 occurred and all Boeing contracts were canceled (strike two).
+I was literally one or two days away from signing when the 9/11 attacks occurred and all Boeing contracts were canceled (strike two).
 My old company within Boeing asked me to ride it out, promising me my contract in a year or two.
-But the Boeing corporation, still trying to recover from 9/11, sold off that particular company and all my friends were scattered to the wind (strike three).
+But the Boeing corporation, still trying to recover from 9/11, sold off that particular company, and all my friends were scattered to the wind (strike three).

 And by this time, thanks to my memory disorder, I had lost nearly all of my college memories and as-yet-unused engineering knowledge.
 I never really worked as an engineer.
 This left me with a nagging feeling of inadequacy, as if the degree I’d worked so hard for was phony, and I was a complete fraud; a hack.